-Social media, mobile devices, and sensors that monitor everything from utility use to medical compliance are flooding telco infrastructures with data in myriad formats.
+- Variety: Social media, mobile devices, and sensors that monitor everything from utility use to medical compliance are flooding telco infrastructures with data in a wide range of formats.
 Telcos must enrich their CDR data with location-based services, financial information, and other unstructured data, then standardize it for business intelligence platforms before they can analyze it for greater subscriber insight and new business opportunities.

-Telcos must integrate legacy operational and business systems that still contain years of useful life with new environments.
-They must support batch to right time data to enable applications such as real-time CRM while also delivering their own cloud based services and support from other vendors.
-They also need complex event processing systems that can handle data volumes too large and complex for human response.
-And all this must be done while ensuring data quality and accessibility across multiple solutions for regulatory compliance.
+- Complexity: Telcos must integrate legacy operational and business systems that still have useful life with new environments.
+They must support batch to real-time data to enable applications such as real-time CRM while also delivering their own cloud-based services and support from other vendors.
+They also need complex event processing systems that can handle data volumes that are too large and complex for human response.
+And all of this must be done while ensuring data quality and accessibility across multiple solutions for regulatory compliance.

-Velocity refers to the rate of generation of data.
-Traditional data analytic is based on periodic updates – daily, weekly or monthly.
+- Velocity: Velocity refers to the rate of data generation.
+Traditional data analytics are based on periodic updates – daily, weekly or monthly.
 With the increasing rate of data generation, big data should be processed and analyzed in real- or near real-time to make informed decisions.
-The data generated through Mobile apps, for instance, demographics, geographical location, and transaction history, can be used in real-time to offer personalized services to the customers.
-This would help to retain the customers as well as increase the service level.
+For example, data generated through mobile apps, such as demographics, geographical location, and transaction history, can be used in real-time to offer personalized services to customers, which would help retain customers and increase service level.

 E-SPIN Group has been in the business of supplying, consulting, managing, training and maintaining enterprise ICT solutions for multinational corporations and government agencies in the region since 2005.
 If you have any requirements or project inquiries, please don’t hesitate to contact E-SPIN.
 You may also be interested in other posts.